 - Damsel in Distress: Undertaker was fond of kidnapping women during this era, such as Ryan Shamrocknote and Stephanie McMahon.
 Mideon was practically a Gender Flipped example too until he was sacrificed.

-- Does This Remind You of Anything?: During the abduction of Stephanie cameraman apparently decided to make his holy mission to invoke this trope and make it looks like Undertaker is receiving a blowjob on the ring.
+- Does This Remind You of Anything?: The Undertaker revealed that the had abducted Stephanie during a segment that began when he and the Ministry crashed a match involving Sable, where he eventually grabbed Sable by the throat and forced her to her knees, with her head at the level of his waist, at which point the cameraman apparently decided to make his holy mission to invoke this trope and make it look like Undertaker is receiving a blowjob from Sable on the ring.

 - Evil Overlord: The Undertaker and his Higher Power, Vince McMahon.